Mohanavadivel-git/caasworkshop/lessons/2-development.md

 ## Storing Container Image

 Once you build a container image, you need to store it somewhere.
 Similarly to storing code in GitHub, container images are stored in a repository.
-CaaS provides a container image registry called Quay where you can have repositories of images.
+CaaS provides a container image registry, called Quay, where you can have repositories of images.
 Every image you want to deploy to CaaS must be first stored in Quay.

 ## Deploying Container Image

 Once your container image is stored in Quay, you can then deploy it to CaaS.
 There are numerous ways to do this, as well as a strategy to automatically handle it.
-We will look at those methods in a later lesson.

 ## Testing